Types of Appointments

 Routine appointments are bookable at any day or time.
 We aim to get patients seen within 2 weeks for routine appointments, however, due to Doctors holidays and availability, it is not always possible to see the Doctor of your choice, so please be flexible.

-If you have just been seen by the hospital, please note it can take up to 3 weeks for letters to arrive at the surgery, so please check with a receptionist that the letter has arrived before booking an appointment.
+If you have just been seen by the hospital, please note it can take up to 4 weeks for letters to arrive at the surgery, so please check with a receptionist that the letter has arrived before booking an appointment.
+Occasionally you will receive a letter before we do, in which case, it is helpful for you to come up with the letter so that we may scan it into your notes.

-On a Monday and Tuesday morning, we have a Nurse Practitioner on duty to deal with minor illnesses.
-These include; Coughs, Colds, Sore throat, Sick notes, antibiotics, Suspected Urine infections, Chest infections and ear infections.
-If you require an urgent appointment on either of these days, you will be asked whether it is appropriate for you to see the Nurse Practitioner.
-Should she feel that your problem is out of her knowledge, she will then refer you on to a Doctor.
+We have a Nurse Practitioner on duty to deal with minor illnesses, on a Monday, Tuesday, and Thursday.
+Minor illnesses include; Coughs, Colds, Sore throat, antibiotics, Suspected Urine infections, Chest infections and ear infections.
+If you require an urgent appointment on either of these days, you might be asked whether it is appropriate for you to see the Nurse Practitioner.
+Should the Nurse Practitioner feel that your problem is out of their knowledge, they will then refer you on to a Doctor.

 LATE EVENING SURGERY: